MCrafterss/XboxLogin/README.md

 Allowing xbox players, will break alot of things, such as names will contain "spaces".
 So you"ll need to re-write most of the plugins to support username with spaces.
 But again all this plugin will do is allow Xbox players only to join.
 You"ll be able to customized the kick messages ect ect.
 If you encounter any issues.
 Please "do" open a issue :)

+# Features

+- You don"t need to change your PHP bin (like you have to do with genisys), XboxLogin will be using a external OpenSSL api.

 # Status

 Still building, we"ll let you know when theres a beta-release!